 What We Like:

-- Generous 3-cup capacity suits larger breeds
+- Generous 3-cup capacity for larger dogs

 - Heavy construction for added stability